Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/event-sourced-domain-model.md

 }
 ```

-## What Are The Advantages of Event-Sourced Domain Model Pattern?
+## What are The Advantages of Event-Sourced Domain Model Pattern?

 Compared to the more traditional model,
 In which the aggregates’ current states are persisted in a database,